 - In Kara no Kyoukai, Touko states that mages believe that even explaining how their own particular brand of magic works weakens it. ("Mystery" and "Weird" used to be far stronger words than they are now.)
 Whether this is true or not isn't shown.

-- Substituting magic for ki, Dragon Ball Z has a moment of this in the Saiyan arc.
-The Saiyans rely on the scouters to locate and quantify power levels, whereas the Earthlings train themselves to sense them.
+- Substituting magic for ki, there's a moment of this in the Saiyan arc.
+The Saiyans rely on the scouters to locate and quantify power levels, whereas the Earthlings train themselves to sense them (as well as willingly surpress them).
 So, due to the Raditz's overreliance on his scouter, he underestimates Goku, Gohan and Piccolo, and dies for it.
 When Vegeta and Nappa touch down, Vegeta orders Nappa to discard the scouters, having worked out that the scouters are misleading; the Earthlings can modulate and mask their power levels.

 - Spider-Man versus Morlun.
 While Spidey's powers are based on "totemic spirits" (read: magic), they weren't helping that much against Morlun.
 So he beats Morlun with radiation.
 After checking some of Morlun's blood under a microscope.